HackCU/pages/_pages/guide/hacker.md

 Sunday at 12:00PM.</b>

-HackCU is meant as a time for hackers to work on whatever projects they like in a low stree, fun, and collaborative environment.
+HackCU is meant as a time for hackers to work on whatever projects they like in a low stress, fun, and collaborative environment.
 This is a great time for hackers to work on projects from previous events.
 It's a change to learn a new technology.